arnaud-roussel/arnaud-roussel.github.io/_posts/2018-7-3-Automatic-Image-Captioning.md

 ## Neural Network Architecture

 Obviously, for such an experimental task many advanced approaches are possible.
 The one I try here is pretty simple:
-1. First, use a pretrained ImageNet algorithm to get encodings out of its final layer for an image (transfer learning)
+1. First, use a pretrained ImageNet algorithm to get encodings out of its final layer for an image.
-2. Use that encoding as an initial state for a RNN model (here LSTM) that generates the caption
+2. Use that encoding as an initial state for a RNN model (here LSTM) that generates the caption.

-It's a standard encoder-decoder architecture that is used often in seq to seq models.
+It's a standard encoder-decoder architecture.
 One network encodes an object and the other network is trained to decode that object.

 ![_config.yml]({{ site.baseurl }}/images/caption_architecture.PNG)